Chapter 7 Spatial autocorrelation

 7.8.4 Summary

-The Moran’s I statistic = 0.67 (remember 1 = clustered, 0 = no pattern, -1 = dispersed) which shows that we have some distinctive clustering
+The Moran’s I statistic = 0.67 (remember 1 = clustered, 0 = no pattern, -1 = dispersed) which shows that we have some distinctive clustering.
+But this could be clustering of any value.

 The General G statistic = G > expected, so high values are tending to cluster.